 Who should wear adidas Running Solar BOOST?

 This running shoe is only for those who need neutral to underpronation (or supination) support type.
-But people with super high arch and those with special orthotics that are thicker than the removable Boost insole might find this shoe tighter on the instep.
+But people with super high arch and those with special orthotics that are thicker than the removable Boost insole might find this shoe tight on the instep.

 Our experience with adidas Running Solar BOOST